Description

 Where EPS Grafit 160 mm Performs Best — Wall Types and Build-Up

-The 160 mm graphite EPS board is the deep-renovation thickness for projects that need to clear current compliance targets with substantial headroom while staying within standard masonry-construction build-up depths.
-Three project types account for the majority of UK use cases at this depth.
+The 160 mm board is the deep-renovation thickness for projects that need to clear current compliance targets with substantial headroom while staying within standard masonry build-up depths.
+Two project types account for most UK use at this depth, and each rewards the extra resistance differently.

 PAS 2035 Whole-House Deep Renovation

-Properties undergoing a co-ordinated whole-house retrofit to EPC band A benefit from the R 5.15 m²K/W that 160 mm provides at the wall element.
-Combined with loft, floor, and glazing upgrades, this thickness supports retrofit coordinator sign-off on the medium-term and long-term improvement plans required by PAS 2035 and underpins the fabric-first hierarchy that frames whole-house assessments.
+Properties undergoing a co-ordinated whole-house retrofit to EPC band A benefit from the RD 5.15 m²K/W the board provides at the wall element.
+Combined with loft, floor, and glazing upgrades, this thickness supports retrofit coordinator sign-off on the improvement plans required by PAS 2035 and underpins the fabric-first hierarchy that frames whole-house assessments.

-Local authority and housing association schemes targeting maximum fabric improvement under the Social Housing Decarbonisation Fund favour 160 mm for its combination of substantial R-value and standardised EWI compatibility.
-The thickness supports ambitious EPC band C-to-A upgrade pathways across large property portfolios while remaining within procurement frameworks built around the Genderka EPS 031 range.
+Schemes targeting maximum fabric improvement under the Social Housing Decarbonisation Fund favour 160 mm for its blend of substantial R-value and standardised EWI compatibility, supporting ambitious band C-to-A pathways across large portfolios.

 Passive House Energy-Balance Contribution

-Projects pursuing Passive House pre-certification benefit from 160 mm as a balanced wall-element thickness within the overall energy-balance model.
-While the wall element at this depth reaches 0.17–0.19 W/m²K rather than the ≤ 0.15 W/m²K threshold, the resulting performance compensates effectively when paired with triple-glazed apertures, optimised airtightness, and mechanical ventilation with heat recovery.
+Projects pursuing Passive House pre-certification use 160 mm as a balanced wall-element thickness within the overall energy-balance model.
+The wall at this depth reaches 0.17–0.19 W/m²K rather than the ≤ 0.15 W/m²K element threshold, and that performance compensates effectively when paired with triple glazing, optimised airtightness, and mechanical ventilation with heat recovery.

 How EPS Grafit 160 mm Fits Into a Full EWI System

 Boards bond to the prepared substrate with a circumferential-and-spot adhesive bead from the EPS adhesives and basecoats range, aiming for a minimum 40 % contact area to satisfy wind-load design under BS EN 1991-1-4.
-At 160 mm board depth full-face support matters more than at thinner variants: maintain a continuous perimeter bead at least 30 mm wide and three central spots each at least 100 mm in diameter to prevent voids that could allow board deflection under negative wind pressure.
+At 160 mm depth, full-face support matters more than on thinner variants: maintain a continuous perimeter bead at least 30 mm wide plus three central spots to prevent voids that could allow deflection under negative wind pressure.

 After a minimum 24-hour adhesive cure, secure with 6–8 mechanical fixings per m² from the insulation fixing accessories range.
-The matching fixing plug for 160 mm boards on standard masonry is the LTX 200 mm polystyrene fixing plug, providing 30–40 mm of embedment beyond the board and adhesive layer.
-Rasp the outer face to create a basecoat key, then apply reinforcing basecoat with embedded fibreglass mesh and finish with the project's specified render system.
-The full layer-by-layer sequence, drying intervals, and tie-in detailing for reveals and soffits are mapped in the EWI system build-up layers explained guide, where the dependencies that determine programme length are set out for each stage of the build.
+The matched plug for 160 mm boards on standard masonry is the LTX 200 mm polystyrene fixing plug, giving 30–40 mm of embedment beyond the board and adhesive.
+Rasp the outer face for a basecoat key, then apply reinforcing basecoat with embedded mesh and finish with the specified render.
+The full layer-by-layer sequence and tie-in detailing are mapped in the EWI system build-up layers explained guide.

 How EPS Grafit 160 mm Compares to Sibling EPS Boards